Superior Vena Cava (SVC) Syndrome

 What causes SVC syndrome?

-SVC syndrome is most often caused by a tumor or enlarged lymph nodes pressing on the SVC.
-SVC syndrome is most often seen in lung cancer, lymphoma, breast cancers, and other primary tumors that have spread to the chest.
+SVC syndrome is often caused by a tumor or enlarged lymph nodes pressing on the SVC.
+SVC syndrome is common in lung cancer, lymphoma, breast cancers, and with other primary tumors that have spread to the chest.
 It can also be caused by blood clots within the SVC.

 What are the symptoms of SVC syndrome?

 Symptoms can happen slowly or quickly.
-If SVC syndrome is caused by cancer, then symptoms often happen more slowly than if it is being caused by clots.
+If SVC syndrome is caused by cancer, then symptoms often happen more slowly than if it is caused by blood clots.
 Symptoms can be:

-• Blue or red-colored tinge to the skin of the face or upper body.
+- Blue or red-coloring to the skin of the face or upper body.

 SVC syndrome is an oncologic emergency and needs to be treated right away.
-You may have imaging tests (CT/MRI/venography) to measure how much of the SVC is blocked.
+It can be diagnosed through a physical exam and chest x-ray, but you may need imaging tests (CT/MRI/venography) to measure how much of the SVC is blocked.

-SVC syndrome is treated by treating the cause:
+SVC syndrome is treated based on the cause:

-• If SVC syndrome is caused by a tumor pressing on the SVC, chemotherapy or radiation therapy may be used to shrink the tumor.
+- If SVC syndrome is caused by a tumor pressing on the SVC, chemotherapy or radiation therapy may be used to shrink the tumor.
 This helps the blood flow better.
-A stent may be placed in the SVC to hold it open to allow blood flow.
+A stent may be put in the SVC to hold it open to allow blood flow.

 When should I call my care team?